hunterhollis/rainfall/README.md

 ## Results and Findings

 The final model showed an 83.7% accuracy and an AUC of 0.891 based on the predicted probabilities.
 The accuracy decreased slightly from the base model, but the AUC increased slightly.

+In competition evaluation, the model showed an increased 0.8963 AUC of predicted probabilities.
+This placed in the 80th percentile of competitors (#847 out of 4,382 entrants).

 A few findings: